WIPACrepo/iceprod/docs/server/details/index.rst

 There is a primary database and an archive database, so as to keep current information small and fast while still providing access to older information.

-The database structure is given in :mod:`iceprod.server.modules.db`.
+The database structure is given in :ref:`dbtables`.

 Website